 Running in plain bearings, the headstock spindle carried just a 2-step pulley which, from its appearance, looks to have been unnecessarily wide - many lathes of a similar size managing to fit a 3-speed pulley using a 6 mm wide V-belt.

-Fitted with a No. 1 Morse taper spindle with a decent travel, the tailstock could be set over slightly for the turning of tapers--but was locked to the bed's front V-way by a pair of Allen socket-headed screws protruding through its front face, an almost impossibly simple but crude solution.
+Fitted with a No. 1 Morse taper spindle with a decent travel, the tailstock could be set over slightly for the turning of tapers--but was locked to the bed's front V-way by a pair of Allen socket-headed screws protruding through its front face, an almost impossibly simple yet crude solution.

-Like all such simple lathes the Rosemoor L2 was, in its standard form, of limited use for model and experimental engineering - similar examples manufactured in England including the EW, Corbett "Little Jim" the aptly named Lineker & Winfield Utility, Wakefield and Super Adept, etc. However, unlike many of these (as well as those from other makers) the L2 could not be had with backgear, screwcutting or the especially desirable swivelling or compounded tool slide (in this respect the English EW was exceptionally well designed with all the upgrades simply bolting on to a basic machine).
-Having purchased a new lathe the Rosemoor owner would first have required a motor and then a speed-reducing countershaft unit - if the lathe had been driven lathe directly from the motor speeds would have been far too high (unless only very small diameter work was contemplated).
-Even then the user would have quickly discovered that, with a lack of proper gear-driven slow speeds, jobs would have been limited to those of the simplest kind.
-Should you have Rosemoor lathe, the writer would be very interested to hear from you..
+Like all such simple lathes, the Rosemoor L2 was, in its standard form, of limited use for model and experimental engineering - though this did not stop companies marketing them, similar examples manufactured in England including the EW, Corbett "Little Jim" the aptly named Lineker & Winfield Utility, Wakefield and Super Adept (the latter also sold in the United States).
+However, unlike many of the mentioned examples (as well as those from other makers), the L2 was not offered with the option of backgear, screwcutting or the especially desirable swivelling or compounded tool slide (in this respect the English EW was exceptionally well designed, with all the upgrades simply bolting on to a basic machine).
+Having purchased a new lathe, the Rosemoor owner would first have required a motor and then a speed-reducing countershaft unit - if the lathe had been driven directly from the motor speeds would have been far too high (unless only very small diameter work was contemplated).
+Even then the user would have quickly discovered that, with a lack of proper gear-driven slow speeds, jobs would have been limited to those of the most basic kind.